dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 This revision process continues through the multiple capital letters that over-script lower-case letters, as well as the following revision of a possessive pronoun:
-In the excerpt below, a lower case "s" is evident underneath the Over-scripted "S" in "Secure"; a lowercase "e" is also evident underneath the Over-Scripted "E" in "Ends"; one can also notice the word "their" resides underneath the over-scripted/revised "these";
+In the excerpt below, a lower case "s" is evident underneath the over-scripted "S" in "Secure"; a lowercase "e" is also evident underneath the over-scripted "E" in "Ends"; one can also notice the word "their" resides underneath the over-scripted/revised "these";

 <center><img src="/images/sherman-copy-di-5.png"></center>